guyeresearch/workout-torch-rl/README.md

 I usually run the `run.py` in Spyder IDE that supports section-based execution.
 After running the training loop in Spyder, I run the evaluation loop to visualize and evaluate the result.

+I think this way of orgnaization is most friendly to beginners in RL and simpler than the way the spinningup code is strucutured.

 ### Current progress is as following:

 ##### CartPole-v1: